 One thing that is never melodic on these songs is the vocals gracing each of them, they are gravelly and aggressive, at times bringing to mind another son of The Creole State, Exhorder’s Kyle Thomas.
-Perhaps he is an influence on Cangiolosi or maybe he isn’t and this is just happenstance, but either way we now arrive at the stand out cut, “One Shot“.
-From the lyrics, the guys seem to referring to a gun shot, but it may as well be nitrous, adrenaline, or even cocaine because this song has such an incredible kick to it.
+Perhaps he is an influence on Cangiolosi or maybe he isn’t and this is just happenstance, but either way, we now arrive at the standout cut, “One Shot“.
+From the lyrics, the guys seem to refer to a gunshot, but it may as well be nitrous, adrenaline, or even cocaine because this song has such an incredible kick to it.

-Like an ironclad mule on steroids, the 4MN pit crew unleash a hybrid beast of backwoods groove metal possessed by a bit of thrash madness.
+Like an ironclad mule on steroids, the 4MN pit crew unleashes a hybrid beast of backwoods groove metal possessed by a bit of thrash madness.
 That singular, isolated discharge referenced in the title strikes and leaves you reeling amid a thunderous maelström of musicality.
-Guitar strikes pierce like lightning, the bass and drum section emit a pummeling tumult of rhythmic blasts and, depending on your tastes, this song may just be the high watermark of the album.
+Guitar strikes pierce like lightning, the bass and drum section emits a pummeling tumult of rhythmic blasts, and, depending on your tastes, this song may just be the high watermark of the album.

 Yes, depending on those tastes and what constitutes them, there is huge potential for you digging 4MAG NITROUS and their upcoming ‘High Road‘ EP release.
 Perhaps you are already well into the band, having heard them on your own, or maybe via A&E’s “Dog The Bounty Hunter”, Discovery Channel’s “Monster Garage“, or Lionsgate Films’ “Wrong Side Of Town“, as their music has been used in each in the past.